palderman/DataSciAg/syllabus.md

 Email: [{{ page.email }}](mailto:{{ page.email }})

 You can expect to receive a response within two business days.
-To ensure a prompt response, please preface your subject line with `ISC:`.
+To ensure a prompt response, please use the format `ISC: X` for your subject line, where `X` is the subject of your email.

 ### Required Texts